Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/08_TESTING/COVERAGE_REPORTING_SETUP.md

 ```

 This ensures:
-- [OK] Tests must pass for deployment
+- ✓ Tests must pass for deployment
-- [OK] Coverage is reported but doesn't block
+- ✓ Coverage is reported but doesn't block
-- [OK] Coverage failures are visible but don't stop CI/CD
+- ✓ Coverage failures are visible but don't stop CI/CD
-- [OK] Coverage data is available for analysis
+- ✓ Coverage data is available for analysis

 ## Viewing Coverage